jrsuich/CS-499-ePortfolio/README.md

 - [ View Enhanced Brick Game Main Code](https://github.com/jrsuich/CS-499-ePortfolio/blob/7e235051bb75529cb3cabef8967ef46f721a9f32/Enhancement%20One%20Software%20Design%20and%20Engineering/8-2_Assignment%20Post%20Enhancement/Source/MainCode.cpp)

 ## **Enhancement Two: Algorithms and Data Structures**
 The TaskService is a Java-based task management system that performs CRUD operations while ensuring input validation.
-Originally developed in CS 320: Software Testing, Automation, and Quality Assurance around June 2024, it used a HashMap for storing tasks and included unit tests for verification.
+Originally developed in CS 320: Software Testing, Automation, and Quality Assurance in June 2024, it used a HashMap for storing tasks and included unit tests for verification.

 I selected TaskService for my ePortfolio because it highlights my skills in algorithms and data structures.
 To improve efficiency, I replaced HashMap with TreeMap, ensuring tasks remain sorted by taskId.
 I also implemented prefix-based search, allowing users to find tasks by name or description efficiently.
 Additionally, I refactored validation logic for better maintainability and expanded unit testing to cover search functionality and edge cases.